José Manuel Contreras: Club career

+Comunicaciones

+As a youth player, Contreras was with USAC before joining the Comunicaciones youth system.

+2003–04: Loan to Achuapa

-Having begun his career at Municipal in the Guatemalan top division, Contreras briefly played in the Primera División (second level) with Deportivo Achuapa, and then returned to Comunicaciones where he played until July 2008, when he joined Arsenal de Sarandí.
+Having begun his career with Comunicaciones in the Guatemalan top division, Contreras briefly played in the Primera División de Ascenso (second level) with Achuapa, and then returned to Comunicaciones.

+2008–09: Loan to Arsenal de Sarandí

+In July 2008, when he joined Arsenal de Sarandí.
 He made his debut for Arsenal on August 27, 2008 against Boca Juniors for the second leg of the Recopa Sudamericana, a match that ended 2–2 (3–5 aggregate in favor of Boca Juniors).
 Contreras came in at the beginning of the second half in substitution of Luciano Leguizamón, who left the pitch injured at the end of the first half.